Meet Shine, The Texting Service Disrupting The Wellness World

 They started looking into the $3.7 trillion wellness industry — one inundated with the likes of A-listers (see Gwyneth Paltrow's Goop), life coaches, and meditative retreats — and they found something obvious missing: The kind of free, relatable support they were giving one another on a daily basis.

-"We realised there was nothing that was conversational, trustworthy, and that, ultimately, felt like a friend," Lidey said.
+"We realized there was nothing that was conversational, trustworthy, and that, ultimately, felt like a friend," Lidey said.

 What if, they thought, we could scale the advice we're giving each other and make it accessible to anyone?
 Enter Shine, a text-based service that delivers motivational messages daily.
 Since launching their brainchild two years ago, the pair has shown there's a market for the brand of wellness they're serving up: Shine has experienced 30% month-over-month growth, and now, some two million people receive the daily texts.